marcverkade/BlazorAITest-Telerik/readme.txt

 Grid and extend with an extra property and add keyboard navigation.
 The name expects some AI tests but that is pending, first some Telerik controls and other handy stuff

+Download the solution and add your teleriklicense.txt file to the root of the solution, run and enjoy!

 ********
 Features
 ********